f1yaw4y/hydrogen/README.md

 When run for the first time, you can installing or "bypass" ONLY if you change directory from default (/home/user)

-Seems simple to me but I coded it so maybe not haha.
-I had fun coding this and any replies on improving would be appreciated.
-Repairs, additions, removal, etc.
-I have about 2 days experience in Bash scripts so far

-V2.0 Beta include metadata remover, better design for public use, and first bugs removed (features fail)

 Thank you and enjoy (: